PeterQ93/Junior-Fitness/README.md

 ​
 ## **Navigation Bar**
 - Contains the title for the webpage with the link to homepage built in all on the left handside of the page
+- If you hover over either of the three pages on the right it will underline the one you are hovering on
 - Has 3 pages all on the right hand side of the page with built in links to each page

 ​